-A Brief History of My Life on Linux: Part II7:19 AM
+A Brief History of My Life on Linux: Part I1:35 PM

-This is the second story in a short series about my experiences with Linux.
-You can read the first article in the series by clicking here.
+This is the first story in a short series about my experiences with Linux.